How to Build a Healthy Relationship With a Stepchild - Baby Chick

 Every family’s dynamic will be different.
 But here are a few things to consider when building a solid and healthy relationship with a new stepchild:

-Be realistic.
+Be Realistic

-Having a new step-parent is tricky.
+Having a new stepparent is tricky.
 Children might feel “unfaithful” to their other parent if they have a good time with you or feel new affection for you.
 This guilt may lead to the child being closed off to you, disobedient, or hard to accept you.
 You are not, nor will you ever be, their birth parent.
 But this doesn’t mean you cannot have a different but equally loving and strong relationship.

 The temptation can be to try and protect your relationship with your stepchild over their relationship with their biological parent.
 However, this is still a significant relationship to them.
-Instead of replacing that parent (which can lead to unrealistic expectations on yourself to fit the shoes of some other person), work on developing your unique relationship with your stepchild.
+Instead of replacing that parent (which can lead to unrealistic expectations of yourself to fit the shoes of some other person), work on developing your unique relationship with your stepchild.

 Have open and frank conversations with your partner about your joint parenting values and expectations—things like family rules, discipline, etc. Making sure you and your partner are on the same page about your parenting will make navigating things easier.
-However, in the early days, you cannot expect your stepchild to listen automatically because of your new role as a step-parent.
+However, in the early days, you cannot expect your stepchild to listen automatically because of your new role as a stepparent.
 Although you should be an active participant in rule-setting, it may take some time before you get involved in the disciplining.

-Be open.
+Be Open

 Navigating blended families can be challenging.
 I’m not saying complain and whine about the challenges, but endeavor to create an environment where everyone can be open and transparent about where they are at.
 If your stepchild can feel safe to express their emotions, worries, and concerns, it will help build a solid and trusting relationship.

 You’re human; your stepchild is human; your partner is human.
 You will all make mistakes at some point in this journey.
 That’s okay.
-Be humble, learn the art of apologizing, and keep putting one foot in front of the other and try again each day.
+Be humble, learn the art of apologizing, keep putting one foot in front of the other, and try again each day.
 It can take time to build a strong relationship with a stepchild.
 Your partner already has a clear relationship with their child; you do not.
 This is a relationship that needs to be nurtured as you both need to learn about each other, build respect, and find similarities and ways to work together.

 Your stepchild is also likely to be just as confused by all of this as you are.
-They may feel equal parts excitement and anticipation about the new change to their family.
+They may feel equal parts excitement and anticipation about the new change in their family.
 At the same time, they may feel vulnerable about their role in the new family, resentful of the time you spend with their parent, defensive of their other parent, or fearful of who you are and what changes you might bring to their current status quo.

 Share